-The House spent \$1 million for personnel and non-personnel expenditures related to COVID-19 response.
+The House did not spend a significant amount for personnel and non-personnel expenditures related to COVID-19 response for either Legislative or Revolving Fund activities.

-Catherine L. Szpindor Chief Administrative Officer

-HB-28, The Capitol
+Catherine L. Szpindor Chief Administrative Officer HB-28, The Capitol

 Office of the Chief Administrative Officer U.S. House of Representatives Washington, DC 20515-6860